DillonMiller618/REEFSCAPE-2025/README.md

 # SMART #6932 REEFSCAPE-2025
-#### This code is a fork of [SwervePy](https://github.com/EWall25/swervepy), a framwork that we're using for our drivetrain.
-We take no credit for the framework.
-Guides are below for how to properly add subsystems to the repository.
+#### This code is a fork of [SwervePy](https://github.com/EWall25/swervepy) and Gene Panov's [CommandRevSwerve](https://github.com/epanov1602/CommandRevSwerve/tree/main) repositories.
+We take no credit for any of the swerve or docs.
-#### (some changes are needed)

 ## Requirements
 - Robotpy (latest)